US/EU – Steps for Whois

 +1:

-++eventAction: expiration -> Note: at ICANN no date/time of deletion
+++eventAction: expiration -> Note: at ICANN no date and time of deletion

 ++eventDate: 2024-07-20T11:03:12Z